F-Haferkorn/ogis-cxxloop-examples/README.md

 ## Remarks ##

 ### Remarks on Compiler Optimization ###
-The new iterative coumpounds
+The new iterative compounds
  - have less degree of freedom
- - and will give room for futher enhancements of the compiler optimization.
+ - and will give room for further enhancements of the compiler optimization.

 We will see if:
- - it can lead to SHORTER, COMPACTER machine-code as the itearation is SIMPLER.
+ - it can lead to SHORTER, COMPACTER machine-code as the iteration is SIMPLER.
  - This will definitely apply for large loops with a tiny loop body.
  - This can reduce the _rate of cache-misses_ dramatically.

 ### Remarks on Teachingability of  C++ ###
   - ! the UK-Government decided to "force" (childern||pupils) form 4-years on to learn how to programm. !
-  - 5th grade (10-years old) pupils **can** cope with the concept of **looping**,  and generating textual outputs via **printing**  something like squares, tiangles, etc.
+  - 5th grade (10-years old) pupils **can** cope with the concept of **looping**,  and generating textual outputs via **printing**  something like squares, triangles, etc.
   - But a simple **for(int i=0; i<n; ++i)**  statement will overwhelm them.
-  Variable *types* and their *Assignemt*,   *conditions* in the form of **boolean expressions** with relations and incrementation is re a very hard stuff at that age.
+   The principle of variables, *types*, their *assignment*,   *conditions* in the form of **boolean expressions** with relations and incrementation is a very hard stuff at that age.

   Suggestion:

-  - What about starting to teach C/C++ for pupils as early as posisble with: putc(), loop() and going on with vars and assignment.
+  - What about starting to teach C/C++ for pupils as early as possible with: putc(), loop() and going on with variables and assignment.
   - going on to  statements in order to  create textual outputs on the (screen || printer).
-  - and lateron assigning, and the operations add, subtract, multiply, divide and modulo are enough challenging  at that age.
+  - and later on assigning, and the operations add, subtract, multiply, divide and modulo are enough challenging  at that age.
-  - and teaching them lateron *conditions* inklusive the  *Boolean Algebra*.
+  - and teaching them later on *conditions* inclusive the  *Boolean Algebra*.
   - and in the *following-years* the full power of C/C++  (functions, for(;;){}, ...)

   What do you think  ?
-  - Seen from the Pont of View: Year 2020
+  - Seen from the Point of View: Year 2020
-  - How far COULD the teaching-level for bachelor students in 2034 of Programming (C/C++) for the now 4-year old kindergarden children be?
+  - How far COULD the teaching-level for bachelor students in 2034 of Programming (C/C++) for the now 4-year old kindergarden kids be?
   - Compared to nowadays 2020 bachelor students?
   And what would be their favored programming language ?

 ## Conclusions ##
- - First experts comments say that it is is a _stony way_ to get the suggested  core-language _compounds_ wil get its way to C/C++.
+ - First experts comments say that it is a _stony way_ to get the suggested  core-language _compounds_ will get its way to C/C++.
  - But you can take the occasion and try it out yourself.
- - There is a solution for plain Ansi-C.
+ - There is a solution for plain ANSI-C.
  - The issues of READABILITY and TECHABILTY are the main arguments.

 Attention: (see  disadvantages)
 in the recent preprocessor implementation breaks on arguments containing a comma (like for some  complex template-expressions).
-There is a wouraround for that.
+There is a workaround for that.

 # References #

- - Teaching programming in the Kindergarden and later:
+ - Teaching programming in the kindergarden and later:
    	- https://www.raspberrypi.org/forums/viewtopic.php?t=762   a news form 2011
  	- https://www.intechopen.com/books/early-childhood-education/evaluating-a-course-for-teaching-advanced-programming-concepts-with-scratch-to-preservice-kindergart
  - Machine Code supported  Loops